Two Dogs

 He was maybe nine or ten winters then.
 He and his friend, Otter, farther from their camp than they should’ve been, had come upon tracks across the plain and followed them with exaggerated stealth.
 Night came before they could find the end of them, so they ate some dried meat and slept underneath a short little wooden bridge where its tracks crossed over a ravine.
 He couldn’t remember if they’d first heard or felt the iron horse coming in the night, but the low vibration and the rumble of its approach filled them both with dread, as did its single glaring eye.
 It fled by with a terrible roar and its heavy, foul breath lingered in the air long after it’d passed.

-Wide-eyed, open-mouthed, the man scans the heavens beyond the sheltering overhang and the surrounding rimrock.
-He sees Ohanko eying him back and cocks his head, turning his face back to Jonas with an unspoken question in startling, opalescent eyes.
+Wide-eyed, he scans the heavens beyond the sheltering overhang and the surrounding rimrock.
+He sees Ohank’o eying him back and cocks his head, turning his face back to Jonas with an unspoken question in startling, opalescent eyes.
 If you didn’t know better, you’d a thought he’d never seen a horse before, nor night sky neither, for that matter.

 The woman is beginning to stir.
 The stranger applies the damp cloth to her face, wiping away dried blood.
 Her eyes peek open in stages.
-She takes a slow, deliberate breath, tasting it, and lets it out just as slowly.
+She takes a slow, deliberate breath and lets it out with the same deliberation.
 Her body seems to ripple once in a long, cat-like stretch and, with the stranger’s arm as a brace, she rises.

 She slips her mask under her cloak.
 They exchange quiet, unhurried words in a tongue perhaps not so much different from Jonas’s first.
 She looks to Jonas and the hairs on his neck stand up.
 Then, with a sweeping gesture, her companion turns her attention to the sky and they both stop talking for a spell.

-So many of the stories of Jonas’s childhood, passed down through generations of storytellers, began with an image of an animal, or a being identified in an arguably vague pattern of tiny flickering lights.
+So many of the stories of Jonas’s childhood, passed down through generations of storytellers, began with an image of an animal, or a being identified within a vague pattern of tiny flickering lights.
 How many creatures and sky-people are up there anyway?
 Do they ever look down here and tell stories about the dirt-people?
 Mayhap these two are star-folk themselves.

 The woman approaches.
 He can see into both of them now a peck, these dark people with their strange white regalia, and neither of them’s a threat to him.
 Glad of it too, because whoever they are a threat to is in for a real bad patch.